Cane Corso Diseases: Typical Diseases – An Overview

 Cane Corso diseases

-Typical diseases in the Cane Corso
+Typical diseases in Cane Corso

 Hip dysplasia (HD)

-Symptoms: difficulty getting up, pain after physical activity, waddling gait.
+Symptoms: Difficulty getting up, pain after physical activity, waddling gait.

 Elbow dysplasia (ED)